PierreGrognet/ChIPseq_Workshop/qPCR.md

 * B01/B02/B03, B04/B05/B06 and B07/B08/B09 are standard dilution (1:5 dilution ratio) of a DNA samples (three triplicates)
 * Cq is given by the qPCR machine
 * Cq Mean is the mean Cq of the three triplicates
-* The Log10 (Qty) correspond to the log10 value of the standard
+* The log (Qty) correspond to the log value of the standard

 Using the RAW data, a standard curve can be plotted and the qPCR amplification efficiency calculated as follows: